Stage one – pre-assessment

 What happens in stage one for parents or carers?

 Parents/carers will already have had discussions with their child’s education provider and any other professionals working with their child to prepare for the request for an EHC assessment.

 The EHC panel might decide that the request doesn’t meet the criteria for an EHC plan.
-If this happens, the child’s parents/carers will be invited to a meeting with a SEN officer to look at other options that might be possible.
+If this happens, the child’s parents/carers and the School will receive a letter detailing next steps.

 •Parents/carers can appeal against the EHC panels decision if the panel decides that the request doesn’t meet the criteria.
 However, parents must consider formal mediation before they can make an appeal.